oliverius/logo/docs/part12.md

 ![All expression correct so squares overwrite each other](/img/part12_squares_identical.gif)

 Now we can delete the runTokenizerTests  and runParserTests functions, however it seems a waste giving the effort we have done.
 Since we are not using any testing framework, the only way to run the tests is either calling the function itself or calling the function from the interpreter, so every time we initialize the interpreter we may sure that the tests are all running.
-Also from the interpreter we won't care that the turtle is inside the parser, so another problem sorted
+Also from the interpreter we won't care that the turtle is inside the parser, so another problem sorted.

 Our two test functions will require to return something.
 We can make them return a list of tests passed or not, but it is simpler here to leave all the comments in the console and just return `true` if all tests pass or `false` if not all of them pass.